Activist in AOC's district blasts 'defund the police' movement: 'There are shootings every day'

 CHICAGO'S JULY 4TH WEEKEND VIOLENCE: 100 PEOPLE SHOT, INCLUDING 11 KIDS, AND 18 KILLED

 "Why would we defund officers who come out here and risk their lives?" she continued in her interview with News 12 The Bronx.
-"Because there's a lot of money in these streets for pure violence organizations and nothing is changing."
+"Because there's a lot of money in these streets for cure violence organizations and nothing is changing."

 No Voice Unheard, Jimenez's organization, seeks to create unity between law enforcement and the communities they serve while also having little patience for both police brutality and anti-police activists.